glideapps/security-bench/README.md

 ## How It Works

 1. **Test Discovery**: The evaluator scans the `tests/` directory for applications
-2. **Prompt Construction**: For each test, it sends three separate messages:
+2. **Prompt Loading**: The evaluator loads all `.txt` files from `eval-prompts/` directory
+3. **Evaluation Loop**: For each model and each prompt:
+   - Iterates through all test applications
+   - Sends three separate messages per test:
      - The SPEC.md's Prompt section (schema and requirements)
-   - The evaluation prompt from `evaluation-prompt.txt`
+     - The evaluation prompt from the current prompt file
      - The code fragment from the test file
-3. **LLM Evaluation**:
+4. **LLM Evaluation**:
    - Sends the combined prompt to the specified model via OpenRouter
    - Uses structured JSON output for consistent responses
    - Processes up to 5 concurrent API requests per application
-4. **Result Storage**: Stores the model's assessment and explanation in SQLite
+5. **Result Storage**: Stores the model's assessment, explanation, and prompt filename in SQLite
-5. **Reporting**: Generates HTML reports with:
+6. **Reporting**: Generates HTML reports with:
    - Overall statistics and accuracy percentages
+   - Evaluation prompt information
    - Results grouped by model and application
-   - Individual pages for each test file with full details
+   - Individual pages for each test file with full details including prompts used

 ## Database Schema